-Word demarcation / tokenizing: often in punctuation such as exclamation marks are placed directly on the last word of the sentence without a space in between.
-In the full-text index, however, we want to include the entry {tour}, not {tour!} - hardly anyone will search for the latter.
+Often in punctuation such as exclamation marks are placed directly on the last word of the sentence without a space in between.
+In the full-text index, however, we want to include the entry {tour}, not {tour} - hardly anyone will search for the latter.
 For this purpose, when setting up the full-text index we have to be able to specify that certain characters do not belong to the word.
-The decision is not always so easy: In a character string such as "Cuddle-Classic" which occurs in a text we have to decide whether we want to include it as an entry in the full-text index or as {cuddle} and {classic}.
-In the first instance our message will then only be found if an exact search is made for "Cuddle-Classic" or, for example, "uddle-c", in the second instance for all "classic" searches.
+The decision is not always so easy: In a character string such as "hard-rock" which occurs in a text we have to decide whether we want to include it as an entry in the full-text index or as {hard} and {rock}.
+In the first instance our message will then only be found if an exact search is made for "hard-rock" or, for example, "ard-ro", in the second instance for all "rock" searches.